 The North Campus Project (NCP) continues to transform the Cincinnati Country Day School campus resulting in new and improved facilities to enhance our students' learning experience.
-Head of School Tony Jaccaci provided a project update during his January 2016 State of the School address.
-For additional details, photos, and renderings of each part of the project, click the links to the left.
+For additional details, photos, and renderings of each part of the project, click the links below.

 To participate contact:

 - Dwyer Grieb Performing Arts Courtyard & Carey Family Amphitheater

 - The Neil K. Bortz Family Early Childhood Center